To protect your firm or practice from the impact of COVID-19 there are three critical areas you need to focus on right now.

 Step 3: Pivoting

-Once protection and personal leadership are in place, it’s time to look at how you need to pivot (i.e. change direction) to be ‘relevant’ for what’s going on right now.
-Pivoting doesn’t have to mean drastic steps like switching to another practice area, or changing the type of clients you work with.
+Once protection and personal leadership are in place, it’s time to look at how you need to pivot (i.e. change direction) to be ‘relevant’ to what’s going on right now.
+Pivoting doesn’t have to mean drastic steps like switching to another practice area or changing the type of clients you work with.
 Instead, it’s about making smaller changes to three key areas:

 The marketing you were using a few weeks ago is unlikely to be the right marketing now.
 So you might decide to just stop any marketing.
 But that’s a mistake – clients still need your help and if they don’t know that you can help them, they will go to someone else who is making it clear they can.
 So it’s important to change your marketing messages immediately to have the right ‘context’ and the right ‘value’ approach of ‘give before you ask’.

-Your ability to maximise the most important assets you have in your firm or practice: your team, your time, and your existing clients
+Your ability to maximize the most important assets you have in your firm or practice: your team, your time, and your existing clients

 This directly impacts your profitability.
 Making sure that you and your team can deliver services efficiently, remotely, and in a way that keeps your clients’ confidence, is critical.
 You also need to look at how could you be doing more for existing or past clients.
 Now there is a unique opportunity to deepen your relationships with existing clients and to really become the ‘trusted advisor’, which will bring you increased loyalty and instructions in the future.